Jets help empower women with online job mentoring event - WHIZ News

 “It was a breath of fresh air, this event, because I felt like, OK, I see things a little clearer now,” Guzman-Torres said.
 “I can actually feel comfortable sending out my resume.”

-Guzman-Torres was one of 11 women mentored during the event, which began as an idea by Jessica Mandler, the Jets’ vice president of human resources and administration.
-Mandler had weekly meetings since the pandemic began with the team’s three other female VPs — Jessica Ciccone (content strategy and marketing); Jill Kelley (legal affairs) and Jennifer Linn (partner management and sponsorships) — about what they could do as an organization to help encourage and empower women.
+Guzman-Torres was one of 11 women mentored during the event, with the concept conceived during the pandemic through weekly meetings between Jessica Mandler, the Jets’ vice president of human resources and administration and the team’s three other female VPs — Jessica Ciccone (content strategy and marketing); Jill Kelley (legal affairs) and Jennifer Linn (partner management and sponsorships) — about what they could do as an organization to help encourage and empower women.

 Mandler recalled being impressed by the impact a Dress For Success program had while she was working for the NBA several years ago.
 So, she connected with the affiliate in Madison — five minutes from the Jets’ facility in Florham Park — and traded ideas with Kim Iozzi, Dress For Success Northern New Jersey’s executive director.